Majors and minors can be found in the Academics section of the website.

 You can find your advisor’s name by clicking on My Profile under Student Information on WebAdvisor.
 You can find their contact information by searching for them, by name, using the online campus directory through my.southwestern.edu.

-Yes, after your first semester at SU you can change your advisor.
+Yes, you can change your advisor at anytime.
 To change your advisor, complete the form found here .
 You may also pick up the Change of Advisor form from the Center for Academic Success and Registrar in Prothro Center 100.

 When you identify a course on Student Planning and it states that it is waitlisted you will see a number which indicates the number of students currently on the waitlist.
 The wait list works on a “first come, first served” basis, meaning the first registered student on the waitlist will have the first opportunity to add the section.
 If you are promoted from the waitlist, you will receive an automated email with instructions on how to claim your spot in the section.
 You will have 48 hours to add the waitlisted section.
 Once the 48 hour registration period expires, the next student on the waitlist will receive the email and ability to claim the section.